DanielBMarkham/Info-Ops/manuscript/chapter19.md

 4. Verify we're ready for the next bit of work
 5. Tease out the best way the entire model might be delivered

 This is just a typical process list you might get from a trainer.
 It helps you make an agenda for grooming.
 There could also be games, puppets, or laser tag.
 That's a process question.
-Whatever you do when you do your grooming, you end up having a dialectic that focuses around three question:
+Whatever you do when you do your grooming, you end up having a dialectic that focuses around three questions:

 1. What will it do when it's done?
 2. What's important right now for it to start doing?